Differences between fixed and adjustable rate loans

 A fixed-rate loan features a fixed payment over the life of the loan.
 Your property taxes increase, or rarely, decrease, and so might the homeowner's insurance in your monthly payment.
 But generally payments for a fixed-rate mortgage will increase very little.

 During the early amortization period of a fixed-rate loan, a large percentage of your monthly payment pays interest, and a much smaller part goes to principal.
 That gradually reverses as the loan ages.

-You might choose a fixed-rate loan in order to lock in a low rate.
-People select these types of loans when interest rates are low and they wish to lock in at the low rate.
-For homeowners who have an ARM now, refinancing with a fixed-rate loan can provide greater consistency in monthly payments.
-If you currently have an Adjustable Rate Mortgage (ARM), we'll be glad to help you lock in a fixed-rate at a good rate.
-Call Baywide Funding Corporation at 650 428 0234 for details.
+Borrowers can choose a fixed-rate loan to lock in a low interest rate.
+People select these types of loans because interest rates are low and they want to lock in at this low rate.
+For homeowners who have an ARM now, refinancing into a fixed-rate loan can provide more monthly payment stability.
+If you currently have an Adjustable Rate Mortgage (ARM), we'd love to help you lock in a fixed-rate at the best rate currently available.
+Call Baywide Funding Corporation at 650 428 0234 to learn more.

-ARMs most often feature the lowest rates toward the start.
-They usually provide the lower interest rate from a month to ten years.
-You've likely read about 5/1 or 3/1 ARMs.
-In these loans, the introductory rate is set for three or five years.
+ARMs usually start at a very low rate that usually increases over time.
+You may hear people talking about "3/1 ARMs" or "5/1 ARMs".
+For these loans, the introductory rate is fixed for three or five years.
 It then adjusts every year.
-These kinds of loans are fixed for a number of years (3 or 5), then adjust after the initial period.
-These loans are usually best for borrowers who anticipate moving within three or five years.
-These types of adjustable rate loans are best for people who will sell their house or refinance before the loan adjusts.
+These loans are fixed for 3 or 5 years, then adjust after the initial period.
+These loans are usually best for borrowers who anticipate moving in three or five years.
+These types of adjustable rate loans are best for people who will sell their house or refinance before the initial lock expires.